 Hidden Costs of Winning a Prize Home in Australia 2026: What Winners Really Pay

-The Deaf Lottery announced a $1 million prize home winner in early 2026.
-The winner celebrated for three weeks.
+A recent Deaf Lottery winner claimed their $1 million prize home in early 2026.
+The celebration lasted three weeks.
 Then the bills arrived.

-Winning a prize home feels like winning free property.
-It is not.
-Hidden costs hide in the fine print.
+Winning a prize home feels like receiving free property.
+In reality, it is not.
+Hidden costs hide in fine print across 15–20 page documents.

 This guide shows every hidden expense.
 It breaks down costs by state.
 It explains what the lottery covers and what you pay.